DHyperYT/modern-warfare-map-remover/README.md

 # Call of Duty Modern Warfare Map Remover
-Tool to delete unwanted maps from your Steam version of Call of Duty Modern Warfare (2019).
+Tool to delete unwanted maps from your Steam version or unpacked battle.net version of Call of Duty Modern Warfare (2019).

-Up to 13 GB can be reclaimed

 # How to use
 1. Select your Modern Warfare directory (Steam version)